Break-Through-Tech/WiDS_Datathon2025_Team_16/README.md

 **Address the following:**

 * What are some of the limitations of your model?
+  A limitation of our model was the amount of features we were able to use.
+Our kernel kept dying if our data got too big, so we were not able to work with as many features as we wanted to.
 * What would you do differently with more time/resources?
+  We would spend more time on optimizing our model and figuring out how we could use more of the dataset.
+Since it took us so long to get our IDE set up we didn't have much time to do anything about the optimization.
 * What additional datasets or techniques would you explore?
+We would figure out other ways to preprocess our data and combine it to make it more helpful in training our model.

 ---